sunpy/ablog/docs/index.rst

   # if `templates_path` is not defined before
   templates_path = [ablog.get_html_templates_path()]

-..
-  See more detailed instructions in :ref:`get-started` post.
+See more detailed instructions in :ref:`ablog-configuration-options` and :ref:`posting-and-listing` posts.

 **Read The Docs**